Code-Institute-Submissions/TB12_V1/README.md

 This is a website to build a fitness commiunity providing exercise plans, Nutrition plans , Nutrition and exercise products.

-User will be able to purchase subscripton based payment model and indivdual payments models.
+User will be able to purchase idividual payments model for products.